EventGhost/EventGhost/docs/source/WritingPlugins.rst

    many parameters as you need.
 All parameters must be default parameters, because if the plugin is added freshly, EventGhost can't know what and how many parameters you want.
 #.
-Then you let EventGhost pre-build a panel with a call to
+Then let EventGhost pre-build a panel through the creation of a
-   :class:`eg.ConfigPanel(self)` and give this your plugin instance (self) as parameter.
-It will return a special :class:`wx.Panel` object.
+   :class:`eg.ConfigPanel` instance and give it your plugin instance (self) as parameter on instantiation.
 #.
-Now you create as many wxPython controls as you need and set them up with
+Now you create as many wxPython controls as you need and set their initial
-   the parameters you got through the :meth:`~eg.PluginBase.Configure` method.
+   value with the parameters you got through the :meth:`~eg.PluginBase.Configure` method.
 In this case we only have *myString* and use it as value to a :class:`wx.TextCtrl`.
 #.
 You now have to add these controls to the wx.Sizer of the panel with
    panel.sizer.Add().
 (Or you have to create a new wx.Sizer and add this sizer to panel.sizer, but therefore you need more knowledge of wx.Sizers.)